Arizona parts ways with Sean Miller amid NCAA investigation - WTMJ

 AP Basketball Writer

-Arizona had stuck by men’s basketball coach Sean Miller through an NCAA infractions investigation that stretched nearly four years.
+Arizona has parted ways with men’s basketball coach Sean Miller as the program awaits its fate in an NCAA infractions investigation.

-When the school didn’t extend his contract beyond next season, it became clear a decision would need to be made.

-The wait came to an end Wednesday when the school announced Miller was leaving after 12 seasons and associate head coach Jack Murphy will serve as interim head coach.
+The school announced Wednesday that Miller will be leaving the program and associate head coach Jack Murphy will serve as interim head coach.

 “We appreciate Sean’s commitment to our basketball program and to the university,” Arizona athletic director Dave Heeke said in a statement.
 “After taking the many factors involved into account, we simply believe that we need a fresh start and now is the time.
 I want to thank Sean, Amy and their sons for their service to the university and wish them the very best in the future.”